San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to put up more than 41 points in three of five games this season.
+- San Diego State and its opponents have combined to score more than 41 points in three of five games this season.

-- In 50% of San Jose State's games this season (3/6), the teams combined to score more than Friday's total of 41.
+- San Jose State's games have gone over 41 points in three of six chances this season.

-- The combined points per game average of the two teams, 56.1, is 15.1 points more than Friday's over/under.
+- The two teams combine to score 56.1 points per game, 15.1 more than the over/under in this contest.

-- These two squads combine to allow 40.4 points per game, 0.6 fewer than this contest's over/under.
+- This contest's total is 0.6 points greater than the 40.4 these two squads combine to allow per game this season.

 - Aztecs games this season feature an average total of 44.6 points, a number 3.6 points higher than Friday's over/under.

-- In 2021, games involving the Spartans have averaged a total of 56.1 points, 15.1 more than the set over/under in this contest.
+- In 2021, games involving the Spartans have averaged a total of 56.1 points, 15.1 more than the set total in this contest.

 San Diego State Stats and Trends

-- This season, the Aztecs have two ATS wins in three games as a favorite of 9.5 points or more.
+- The Aztecs have been favored by 9.5 points or more three times this season and have covered the spread in two of them.

-- San Diego State's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- San Diego State has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).

 - When San Diego State records more than 23.8 points, it is 4-1 against the spread and 5-0 overall.

-- In games that San Diego State piles up more than 369.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Aztecs have turned the ball over six times this season, three more turnovers than the Spartans have forced (3).
+- This year, the Aztecs have turned the ball over six times, three more than the Spartans' takeaways (3).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.